nirmata/demo-image-compliance/README.md

-# Image Verification Serivce
+# Policy-Based Image Compliance with Kyverno

-Verify any json payload against kyverno's image verification policies
+This is a demo to verify an image from a JSON payload using Kyverno 1.14's image verification policy type.

 ## Usage